Wednesday, August 7, 2019

 When RtBE yearns for depressed Neil, On The Beach is the album we reach for as this is some odd, textured loneliness and isolating music.
 There is a vibe to this album unlike all of his other albums which feel more piecemeal, even the other two of his Ditch Trilogy records.

 On The Beach captures malaise perfectly.
 Sad, ambivalent these songs wander, mean nothing and yet somehow mean everything.
 The second half of the album, "On the Beach" "Motion Pictures" and "Ambulance Blues" is a stoned meditation as the players were high as fuck on honey sliders and in the zone.
 The acoustic backing with the occasional dobro, fiddle, steel guitar or Wurlitzer drips in adding minimal texture as Young goes after his muse in real time.
-For certain songs feel like instruments just jump in and out without preconception; minimalist jamming or demo offerings which flourish into final takes.
+Instruments just seem to jump in and out without preconception; minimalist jamming or demo offerings which flourish into final takes.

-"Revolution Blues" features the rhythm section of Rick Danko and Levon Helm while "Walk On" kicks things off with a testament to living through tough times.
+"Revolution Blues" features the rhythm section of Rick Danko and Levon Helm and teh album as a whole feels very indebted to The Band's style, just way more zoned out.
+"Walk On" kicks things off with a testament to living through tough times and is the most rocking here, but this album is more about mellow than upbeat.
 "See The Sky About To Rain" is pretty while "Vampire Blues" is out there and "For The Turnstiles" gets cinematic.
 Not a bad track here and the ultimate mood album from Neil and company starting with that dynamic (and best of his career) cover art through the last notes.

 In going back through Young's varied career After The Gold Rush is even more amazing; every song is a winner.
 Other albums have blinding high-points and disastrous lows, but ATGR is so solid it stands head and shoulders above the rest.
 While nowhere near the Young album RtBE spins the most, it is clearly his crowning achievement as every song could be on a greatest hit collection.
 Thirty five minutes of amazing song-craft, performance and nuanced singing, After The Gold Rush has it all.